GULibrarySandbox/intro-text-mining-analysis-2022/content/5-prepare text data.md

 ### How to clean text

 No preparation tool will create perfect text.
 Errors will be generated in the transcription or conversion processes.
-You may need to manually review and clean the text, correcting errors generated from OCR (Optical character recognition) of scanned images of pages, misinterpretations of spoken words, and other transcription errors.
-Some programs are available to automate some cleaning processes such as Python, read about how to do this from [machinelearningmastery.com](https://machinelearningmastery.com/clean-text-machine-learning-python/).
-Some processing and analysis tools enable you to clean the text prior to analysis, such as Voyant tools.
+You may need to manually review and clean the text, correcting OCR (Optical character recognition) of scanned images of pages, misinterpretations of spoken words, and other transcription errors.
+Programs such as Python can automate some cleaning processes.
+Read about this at [machinelearningmastery.com](https://machinelearningmastery.com/clean-text-machine-learning-python/).
+You can also clean text prior using some analysis tools, such as Voyant tools.
 More on this in the next lesson.

-### How to format text

-All text documents need to be formatted for machine readability by software programs or code.
-- `.txt` : is the best format as it is non-proprietary & used in text analysis tools.
-- `.csv` : is the best format for structured text data in spreadsheets and can be read by tools such as Nvivo
-- `.pdf` : that has been OCR processed (not just an image, the text can be read by the software) is accepted by some analysis tools.

 ### Unstructured vs structured text and machine readibility